Bath

 Theatre Royal

-Baths Theater Royal was founded in 1805 and has since been one of the leading English theaters in the country outside London.
-The current entrance building to the theater was built in 1720.
+The Theater Royal in Bath was founded in 1805 and has ever since been one of the leading theaters in England outside of London.
+The theater replaced the Old Orchard Street Theatre, which had gained the status of Royal Theater in 1768 as the first outside the English capital.

 Queen Square

-Queen Square is one of the squares in Bath where one can see Georgian houses and town planning by the architect John Wood the Elder who lived in a house here himself.
+Queen Square is one of the squares in Bath where you can see Georgian houses and town planning by the architect John Wood the Elder, who himself lived in a house here.
+In the middle of Queen Square’s green area you can see an obelisk.
+It was erected in 1738 as a monument to Prince Frederick Louis of Wales.

 Parade Gardens, Bath